zanedr/front-end-submissions-public/1701/mod-3/movie-tracker/jenn-chris-john.md

 ## EVAL REDO:

+The Style on the site looks _excellent_ - good attention to responsive design.
+Really like what you did with the favoriting - the fade in and out is a nice touch which makes the app much friendlier.

+Appologies for missing the extensions that were completed day of eval!

 ### Specification Adherence

 * 4: The application meets all of the requirements listed above and implements one or more of the extensions.

 ### Redux Architecture

+The app redux structure is very clean and definitely matches the letter of this rubric to be a 4

 * 4: Appropriate components are wrapped in connected Redux container components.
 The Redux store contains all necessary application data and nothing more.
 All state changes are handled through Redux actions and reducers.
-* 3: At least one component is not connected with Redux appropriately.
-Application state is mutated by more than just Redux.
-The Redux store is missing application data that it should be handling.
-* 2: Application state is mostly outside the control of Redux.
-Application did not make use of Redux actions and reducers to mutate state.
-Components do not demonstrate a clear understanding of stateful vs. statelessness.
-* 1: Application does not make use of Redux to manage state.
-There are little or no connected components.

 ### Routing

+Route to the actual movie should probably be namespaced - so `http://localhost:5000/297762` should probably actually be `http://localhost:5000/movies/297762`

 * 4: Application is a single page and uses the React Router to display appropriate components based on URL.
-* 3: Application is a single page and uses the React Router but does not display the appropriate components upon navigating.
-* 2: Application does not render/cannot find additional routes.
-* 1: Application did not use a Router

 ### JavaScript Style

+Biggest thing is that all API calls should live outside of the component.
+At minimum they should be in a seperate file that is pulled into the component.
+Jhun recommends this [blog post](https://medium.com/@learnreact/container-components-c0e67432e005)

 [This doesn't actually reassign in the way that you expect](https://github.com/jennPeavler/movieTracker/blob/master/app/reducers/favorites-reducer.js#L7) - This is actually mutating state